 - Surveys: there are many tools on the web which allow you to survey visitors who are about to bounce, just before they leave the website.
 Though I particularly don’t like such methodologies because they frustrate an already unsatisfied visitor, you may find them useful for your website and audience type.

-- Visitor moves and heatmaps: products such VWO Insights help you to record mouse movements, clicks, scroll activity and keypresses of your visitors to find out what exactly they do once they arrive on your landing pages.
+- Visitor moves and heatmaps: products such as VWO Insights help you to record mouse movements, clicks, scroll activity, and keypresses of your visitors to find out what exactly they do once they arrive on your landing pages.
 It can be a great way to find out that, for example, most of your visitors don’t notice your ‘SIGNUP NOW’ button in the sidebar (And you thought people aren’t interested in the offering).
 Similarly, you can see heatmaps to find out where exactly on the page visitors are clicking/engaging and if it is optimal.

-- Testing: usually the only way to find out what works is to test it.
+- Testing: The only way to find out what works is to test it.
 You should set up a split test to try multiple different website designs, layouts, styling, calls to action, etc. Hire a testing agency, if you wish, but make sure you are doing testing on your website continuously to always reduce the bounce rate.

 What are your strategies for reducing bounce rates?
 Do you think you are doing a good job on your website (as far as optimizing bounce rate is concerned)?
 Are you satisfied with your existing bounce rate?

 The answers to these questions can only be found through systematic and continuous testing on your website.
-Once you have the test results in your hand, make sure you focus your website optimization efforts first on the bounce rate and then onto other metrics.
+Once you have the test results in your hand, make sure you focus your website optimization efforts first on the bounce rate and then on other metrics.